Model monitoring tutorial#

 Import, enable monitoring, and deploy the serving function#

 The result of this step is that the model-monitoring stream pod writes data to Parquet, by model endpoint.
-Every base period, the controller checks for new data.
-Each time it finds new data, it sends it to the relevant app.
+Every base period, the controller checks for new data and if it finds, sends it to the relevant app.

 # Import the serving function